CarleighJoCrabtree/SESUG2025_SASMacroCaseStudy/README.md

 Hello all, welcome to SESUG 2025!
 Within this repository you will find the presentation materials, data and programs needed for the SAS Macro Case Study HOW.

+# Instructions/ About Files

+1. Open MCSVFLInstructions.pdf.
+Follow the steps to set up the VFL environment.
+2. In the SESUG_MacroCS folder, you will find the programs and data used for this talk.
+   To follow along with me, use StarterProgram.sas and Instructions.sas.
+   To view the solution, use Solution.sas
+   Note that autoexec.sas must be updated and run for the solution to work.

 # SAS Macro Case Study

 Wednesday, 9/24